Derbyj6161/Mixed-Messages/README.md

 * JavaScript

 ## Code examples
-The 'getRandomMessage' function takes a nested array and generates a new message.
+The `getRandomMessage` function takes a nested array and generates a new message.
 ```javascript
 const getRandomMessage = nestedArray => {
     let completeSentence = []